p-friedl/dataeng-capstone/README.md

 The main reason for this light toolset is the controllable amount of data.
 The processing of the two main scripts is usually done below 2 mins with a cost efficient Redshift cluster consisting of 3 `dc2.large` nodes.
 From a cost and timing perspective this is more than acceptable for the given use case.

 ## Prerequisite: Geolocation Normalization
-In order to combine as much of the final data as possible based on location (country, region, city..) it is needed to have unique identifiers.
+In order to combine as much of the final data as possible based on location (country, region, ..) it is needed to have unique identifiers.
 Unfortunately not all source data tables are using the same standards like ISO or FIPS.
 Additionally the location names are not fully matching due to different notation or languages.
 To solve that problem I decided to introduce my own Reference Tables for the ISO Standards 3166-1 and 3166-2 which cover a wide range of countries and regions.
 To ensure a common naming and notation of location names I built a separate small ETL pipeline using the Google Maps Geocoding API:

 ![Geolocation Normalization Flow](./drawings/geocode_normalize_flow.png)